 Gambling recovery is personal.
 The triggers, the debts, and the relationships involved are different for everyone.
 Our flagship Individualized Intensive Programming builds the plan around your situation and any co-occurring conditions, delivered at PHP or IOP intensity depending on how much structure you need.

-Gambling, Mental Health, and Safety
+How Are Gambling, Mental Health, and Safety Connected?

 Gambling disorder carries one of the highest rates of suicidal thinking of any addiction, often tied to overwhelming debt and shame.
 We take that seriously.
 Our dual diagnosis care treats co-occurring depression and anxiety alongside the gambling, and we will always prioritize safety first.